 Torches vs Firepots a Comparison

-Torches are an equipment upgrade for 3pts that apply to 100% of the unit.
-Firepots are typically 2 points for 1 in 3 models.
-Torches win in terms of lower cost per model
+- Torches are an equipment upgrade for 3pts per unit regardless of its size.
+Firepots are 2 points for 1 in 4 to 8 models.

-Torches make the unit and anything within 6” of the unit visible from any distance in a night scenario.
-That’s not the case with Firepots, you can technically remain in the dark at range (…at least until you light the target on fire).
+- If fighting at night, Torches make the unit and anything within 6” of the unit visible from any distance .
+That’s not the case with Firepots, you remain in the dark at range (…at least until you light a structure on fire).

 Stinkpots